gracelang/language/spec.md

 _implicitly_ `Unknown`.
 In additon, omitted type arguments are replaced by `Unknown`.

-Static type-checking against `Unknown` will always succeed: any object matches type `Unknown`, and type `Unknown` conforms to all other types.
+Type-checking against `Unknown` will always succeed: any object matches type `Unknown`, and type `Unknown` conforms to all other types.
-Consequently, requests made of expressions with type `Unknown` can only be checked at runtime.

 #### Examples

-    var x : Unknown := 5  //who knows what the type is var x := 5            //same here, but Unknown is implicit x := "five"           //who cares
+    var x: Unknown := 5   //who knows what the type is? var x := 5            //same here, but Unknown is implicit x := "five"           //who cares
     x.gilad               //almost certainly crash at run time

-    method id(x) { x }    //argument and return types both implicitly unknown method id(x : Unknown) -> Unknown { x }  // same thing, explicitly
+    method id(x) { x }    //argument and return types both implicitly unknown method id(x: Unknown) -> Unknown { x }  // same thing, explicitly

 ## Interface Types

-Types define the interface of objects by detailing their public methods, and the types of the arguments and results of those methods.
-Types can contain definitions of other types to describe types nested inside objects.
+Types define the interface of objects by detailing their public methods, and the types of the parameters and results of those methods.
+Types can also contain definitions of other types to describe types nested inside objects.

-The various `Cat` object and class descriptions (see [Objects, Classes, and Traits]) would create objects that conform to an interface type such as the following.
+The various `Cat` object and class descriptions (see [Objects, Classes, and Traits](Objects, Classes, and Traits)) would create objects that conform to an interface type such as the following.
 Notice that the public methods implicitly inherited from `Object` are implicitly included in all types.